johnscodes/RoboND-Rover-Project/README.md

-### Original Read Me is below.
+### Write up Report
-Unzip the file johnsRover for raw img and csv file of my rover The Project was run with the following specs:
+If you want to see my "test data", unzip the file johnsRover for raw img and csv file of my rover

+The Project was run with the following specs:

 Screen Resolution: 1280 x 800

 Graphics Quality: Good

+### Original Read Me
 ### Changes Made to Rover_Project_Test_Notebook
 Under the section titled Quick Look at the Data, the path was changed to '../johnsRover/IMG/*' to point to the raw data files